nisrulz/open-whisperscribe/Readme.md

    cd open-whisperscribe
    ```

-2. Run the setup script to create a virtual environment, install dependencies and provide permissions:
+2. Run the setup script to create a virtual environment, install dependencies, and configure permissions:

    ```bash
    ./setup.sh
    ```

-   > The script will open up the required System Settings page as shown below and wait for you to enable access.
-You will then need to go back to terminal to proceed to next permission.
+   > The script will guide you through enabling the required permissions on macOS.
+Follow the on-screen instructions to proceed.
    > ![Permission Accept Wait](./assets/sc_5.png)

    #### Enabling Permissions on macOS

-   To use Open WhisperScribe on macOS, you need to grant the following permissions to your Terminal app:
+    To use Open WhisperScribe on macOS, grant the following permissions to your Terminal app:

    > **Note**: You need admin rights to modify these settings.